 Over time several American towns, north and south, claimed to be the birthplace of Memorial Day.
 But all of them commemorate cemetery decoration events from 1866.
 Pride of place as the first large scale ritual of Decoration Day, therefore, goes to African Americans in Charleston.
 By their labor, their words, their songs, and their solemn parade of flowers and marching feet on their former owners’ race course, they created for themselves, and for us, the Independence Day of the Second American Revolution.

 —By David W. Blight.
 Blight is professor of American history at Yale University and director of the Gilder-Lehrman Center for the Study of Slavery, Resistance and Abolition.
 Blight has won major historical awards, including the Bancroft Prize and the Frederick Douglass Prize.
-He is the author of many books on U.S. history.
+He is the author of many books on U.S. history, including Frederick Douglass: Prophet of Freedom, and an adviser for the Zinn Education Project Teach Reconstruction campaign.

 Posted at the Zinn Education Project website with permission of the author from The First Decoration Day.